-Gregory (Greg) Ballard focuses his practice on securities and commercial litigation and disputes matters in federal and state courts and before regulatory agencies.
-He represents issuers, underwriters, auditors, officers and directors in class action securities litigation, including lawsuits relating to Enron, WorldCom, Tyco, DVI, Aetna, Sunterra, Sotheby’s, Allou, Bally, Perrigo and Wellcare.
+Greg Ballard represents clients in civil litigation including securities, professional liability and commercial matters in federal and state courts, in arbitrations and before regulatory agencies.
+He has represented issuers, underwriters, auditors, officers and directors in class action securities litigation, including lawsuits relating to Madoff, Enron, WorldCom, Tyco, DVI, Aetna, Sunterra, Sotheby’s, Allou, Bally, Perrigo and Wellcare.
+He frequently represents U.S. and international accounting firms and individual accountants in litigation, in SEC and PCAOB investigations and before state boards of accountancy.

-While in law school, Greg was a Harlan Fiske Stone Scholar and a notes and comments editor for the Columbia Law Review.
+In law school, Greg was a Harlan Fiske Stone Scholar, a recipient of the James A. Elkin Prize in Criminal Law and a Notes and Comments Editor for the Columbia Law Review.

 Represented a Big Four accounting firm in an arbitration brought by claimants alleging malpractice in audits of financial statements of hedge funds that invested with Bernard L. Madoff Investment Securities.
 Judgment in favor of accounting firm*